farrelleoin93/Milestone-1-Recipe-Site/README.md

 1. As a site owner, I want to be able to supply aspiring cooks with recipes suitable for beginners.
 2. As a site owner, I want to be able to supply recipes to people with all levels of cooking abilities.
-3. As a site owner, I Want to able to answer and questions that site users might have.
+3. As a site owner, I want to able to answer any questions that site users might have.
+4. As a site owner, I want to increase the volume of people visiting this site.

 ## User Requirements and Expectations